aamaanaa/strinova-linux/README.md

 - Guide for: [`Lutris`](./lutris/INSTALLATION.md) (*Recommended & Tested*)
 - Guide for: [`Bottles`](./bottles/INSTALLATION.md)

-### NOTE about Lutris YAML install!!!
-If you use the YAML install method for lutris, you might into a issue as described in [`Issue: 38`](https://github.com/aamaanaa/strinova-linux/issues/38)
-I MAY need to program something to some how automate the install, or properly install correct wine runner and generate a YAML file out of that.

 ### NOTE about bottles
 The Author, i, aamaanaa, will ONLY give support for Lutris based installs.
 Botles has been added by the comunity, and i will not provide support for that, but the community hopefully will.

-### Tested systems & configurations
-check out the [`tested devices`](./TESTED.md) for more information.
-This should you give a good idea of how this game runs under certain configurations.
+### NOTE about Steam
+there are reports that the steam version works, with tweaks.
+If anyone wants to make a guide for that, open up a pull request.
+For more information you might want to check [this out](https://github.com/aamaanaa/strinova-linux/issues/28)

+### Hardware support
 - **AMD users**: Should work out of the box on any AMD GPU without issues.
-- **Steam users**: [Might work](https://github.com/aamaanaa/strinova-linux/issues/28) out of the box.
 - **Nvidia users**: might have black screen artifacting, fps issues.
+- **Intel Arc users**: No information yet
+-
 ### Bannable?
 So far there are **no reports with bans**.
 The installation methods in this repo do not modify game files, use injection, or any other alterations.
 I can highly recommend to [Read the bans discussion](https://github.com/aamaanaa/strinova-linux/discussions/31).